vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/neoelemento/26224672463/in/dateposted/" title="Prepros_001"><img src="https://farm8.staticflickr.com/7463/26224672463_94e087e520_b.jpg" width="100%"  alt="Prepros_001"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Once you select your source JavaScript file, you'll have an options pane towards the right where you can set the `destination folder`, `auto compile` (compile on file content change), `uglify` (minifying the js), `convert ES6 to ES5` (which is what we need) etc. This is all taken care through the user interface.
+When you select your source JavaScript file, you'll have an options pane towards the right where you can set the `destination folder`, `auto compile` (compile on file content change), `uglify` (minifying the js), `convert ES6 to ES5` (which is what we need) etc. This is all taken care through the user interface.
 This is why this is a handy tool to have in your arsenal.

 Once you have set this up, you are ready to write some ES6!
 Let's move.